naistangz/Technical_Training/docs/Week1_BusinessSkills/README.md

 - DevOps breaks these silos, and reinforces the idea of testing as equal importance to delivering in a timely manner.
 - Devs thinking like Ops and Ops thinking like Devs which brings about DevOps Engineer who have a holistic view of everything: developing the code, testing that code and deploying the code.
 - DevOps offers challenges in all facets of IT, communication and business.
-- Feedback is continuous, don't have to wait after every sprint
+- Feedback is continuous, don't have to wait after every sprint.
 - Identifies bottlenecks that prevent rapid development, deployment, feedback, constant iteration.
 - Monitoring systems to enable feedback, rather than sprint reviews, which fosters continuity.